 German StG44 with Krummerlauf

-There were also trench guns with a periscope system, which already allowed aimed fire from the shelter.
-The extreme manifestation of the desire to protect the fighter from the enemy bullet at all costs was the TRAP T2 program (Telepresent Rapid Aiming Platform) from 1998.
-This mechanic is designed for the most expensive fighter on the battlefield - a sniper.
-In fact, TRAP T2 is a stationary remote-controlled robot with a rifle, connected wirelessly with an operator.
-At the same time, the sniper shooter can not be afraid of suppressing the firing point even with the help of tank guns, since the technique allows you to remove the operator 100 meters from the weapon.
-But weight, high cost and low mobility did not allow TRAP T2 to become a mass weapon.
+There were also trench rifles with a system of periscopes, which already made it possible to aim fire from cover.
+The TRAP T2 (Telepresent Rapid Aiming Platform) program from 1998 became an extreme manifestation of the desire to protect the fighter from the enemy bullet at all costs.
+This mechanic is designed for the most expensive soldier on the battlefield - the sniper.
+In fact, TRAP T2 is a stationary remote-controlled robot with a rifle, wirelessly connected to the operator.
+At the same time, the sniper shooter need not be afraid of suppressing the firing point even with the help of tank weapons, since the technique allows the operator to be removed 100 meters from the weapon.
+But the weight, high cost and low mobility did not allow the TRAP T2 to become a mass weapon.

 But weapons for special forces Corner Shot adopted by many countries.
 This flailing pistol (rifle, 40-mm grenade launcher) with a video camera performs its main function well - conducting aimed fire in tight spaces from around the corner during assault operations.
 But in ordinary life, it is excessively bulky and expensive.

 The closest to the most optimal concept of safe shooting from around the corner were the French with the FELIN complex.
 A rather bulky infrared sight is mounted on the FAMAS F1 rifle, the FN Minimi light machine gun or the FR-F2 sniper rifle, equipped with an interface with an IEEE 1394 standard port for communication with the helmet-mounted OVD surveillance device.
 However, the clarity of the picture and the resolution of the display leave much to be desired.